dantegates/dantegates.github.io/resources.md

+I was inspired to keep this list of resources while writing [this post]({{ site.baseurl }}/2020/04/20/my-quarantine-playlist.html).

-For those interested in other resources, this is a running list blogs, articles or talks that have either been foundational in how I think about data science and software or something that I routinely visit to stay in touch with where the industry is going and gain perspective on how others think about machine learning.
+This list of blogs, articles and talks are all resources that have either been foundational in how I think about data science and software or something that I routinely visit to stay in touch with where the industry is going and gain perspective on how others think about machine learning.